 Note: It is highly advisable to use Shape or Smart Object layers in order to retain the image quality.

-Retinize It is a recommended tools for web designers.
-It will reduce the workload when it comes to slicing and creating images for high-res use.
+Retinize It is a recommended tool for web designers.
+It will reduce the workload for slicing and creating images for high-res use.
 For more on this subject, you can head over to the following references.